 Integrative Psychotherapy

-According to integrative psychotherapy, each individual is unique in their own way and has their own personality traits which require a different set of principles to work for them.
-A therapist will make a program of different combinations which works for that particular individual and might not work for others.
+According to integrative psychotherapy, every individual is unique in their own way and has distinct personality traits, which therefore require a different set of principles to be effective.
+For this reason, a therapist will create a tailored programme made up of various combinations that work specifically for that individual.
+However, these same combinations might not necessarily work for others.

 Behavioural Issues